Serving the Factory Automation Sector

 In a related vein, factories are demanding greater durability and flexibility in their automated components.
-Cables supplying power and communication to robotic elements undergo extreme levels of stress during operation, because robot technologies require a high frequency of direction changes as they operate.
+Cables supplying power and communication to robotic elements undergo extreme levels of mechanical stress during operation because robot technologies require a high frequency of direction changes as they operate.

-It is crucial for manufacturers of cables and connective components to meet durability challenges without sacrificing flexibility.
-Design elements required in automation cables include force compensation, loose braiding, variations in slip planes, and innovative shield concepts to ensure performance even after several million movements.
+It is crucial for manufacturers of cables and connectors to meet durability challenges without sacrificing flexibility.
+Design elements required in automation cables include force compensation, loose braiding, variations in slip planes, and innovative shield concepts to ensure performance after several million cycles.

 How Consolidated Electronic Wire & Cable Helps

 The modern automated industrial plant requires superior communication and control cables to operate devices and components.
-At Consolidated Electronic Wire & Cable, we produce solutions that meet and exceed expectations for high performance and quality assurance.
+At Consolidated Electronic Wire & Cable, we produce solutions that meet and exceed expectations for high performance and reliability.

 Meeting Maintenance/Reliability Challenges